Effective February 20, 2024

 a.
 All personnel sign a confidentiality agreement as part of their employment contract.

 b.
-All personnel are required to complete security training upon hire and on an annual basis.
-Security training includes, at a minimum:
+All personnel are required to complete privacy and security training upon hire and on an annual basis, which includes:

 i.
 Security education and communications.